 Simple English definitions for legal terms

-Read a random definition: patent search
+Read a random definition: failure to state a claim

 A durational-residency requirement is when someone has to live in a certain place for a certain amount of time before they can do something, like vote.
 This has been found to be unfair because it can stop people from being able to exercise their right to vote and travel freely.